Why the initials and what are they for?

 I always wrote.
 I didn’t “want” to be a writer.
 I’m from a fairly big family, and there never seemed to be anyone to talk to about serious or troubling things.
 I wrote everything in my journals.
 I think my mother burned them.

 What about fiction?
 When did that start?

 Well, I was raised bilingual, so my love of language began early on.
 The humor in my family was nearly always word-based.
 My dad was king of puns, and we used to create our own jokes around the dinner table.
 Actually, to see what my homelife was like, just read Prisoner’s Dilemma by Richard Powers and add a layer of Lithuanian culture and language on the top.
 I just love that book.
 So real.

 You won’t believe this.
 I wrote poetry all through college.
 I never even thought about stories until AFTER my acting career was going nowhere and I was sitting in a temp job in the executive offices of a Japanese bank.
 In order to “look busy,” between making and serving green tea for the General Manager for North America, I started a serial novel, and wrote ten pages or so per day to give to the receptionist, who was equally bored.
 After a month of her compliments, I decided to send the pages off in Graduate School applications.

 Did you get in?

 I only applied to three schools.
-NYU and some tiny college in southern Vermont rejected me as having not enough experience—but Columbia, then the second ranked writing school in the country, took me in and gave me a Fellowship!
+Both NYU and some tiny college in southern Vermont rejected me as having not enough experience—but Columbia, then the second-ranked writing school in the country, took me in and gave me a fellowship!